+In the 130th Legislature, as a matter of racial justice, we gave priority status to enacting tribal sovereignty legislation.
 LWVME advocacy work in these other areas is summarized in Appendix A. Appendix B provides an overview of how the League develops official policy positions, monitors legislative action, and the principles that provide the basis for action.
-Appendix C lists key abbreviations while Appendix D provides an index of legislative documents referenced in the report, organized by date.
+Appendix C lists key abbreviations, while Appendix D provides an index of legislative documents referenced in this report, organized by year and then by legislative document number.

-CAMPAIGN FINANCE AND CAMPAIGN FINANCE REFORM
+CAMPAIGN FINANCE AND CENTRAL SERVICE REPORTS

-Most of the work done by LWVME on financing candidate campaigns, going back to the 1990s, has been based on the LWVUS position adopted in January 1974, revised in March 1982, and updated again in April 2016.
+Most of the work done by LWVME on financing candidate campaigns and elections, going back to the 1990s, has been based on the LWVUS position adopted in January 1974, revised in March 1982, and updated again in April 2016.